-Anyone using this chapter should have read earlier chapters of this guide to ensure understanding of the need for clear goals and priorities.
-Also, recall from earlier chapters that a map of natural assets is not an inventory of everything.
-Rather, it is a process to determine the most unique and highest quality natural assets and to make plans to conserve or restore them.
-Natural features are considered 'assets' because they have been prioritized and identified as the most important, using objective and consistent methods to evaluate data and fulfill one or more clear community goals.
 The purpose of mapping is to highlight and select those natural resources of greatest importance.
+Recall from earlier chapters that a map of natural assets is not an inventory of everything.
+Rather, creating maps of your natural assets is a process to determine the unique and highest-quality natural assets and to make plans to conserve or restore them.
+Natural features are considered 'assets' because they have been prioritized and identified as the most important, using objective and consistent methods to evaluate data and fulfill one or more community goals.